nextflow-io/nextflow/docs/executor/azure.rst

 of the ``accountKey`` attribute.

 .. tip::
-    When creating the `Shared Access Token` make sure to allow the resource types `Container` and `Object` and allow the permissions: `Read`, `Write`, `Delete`, `List`, `Add`, `Create`.
+    When creating the `Shared Access Token`, make sure to allow the resource types `Container` and `Object` and allow the permissions: `Read`, `Write`, `Delete`, `List`, `Add`, `Create`.

 .. tip::